 Remember to consider groundworks, landscaping and other associated upheavals; designing and installing or building an oak framed building is a rather larger project than adding a summer house or gazebo to your back garden.

-6. Remember the building regulations
+6. Remember to check building regulations for garden rooms

 If the structure is subject to building regulations, it's best to get an expert involved.
 If you're unsure, ask your local authority, but in general providing it's internal size is less than 30 sq m, it is not sleeping accommodation, and is at least two metres from any boundary, it is exempt from building regulations.

-7. Consider insulation for year-round use
+7. Consider garden room insulation solutions for year-round use

-A good sized oak frame garden building should be designed with insulated floors and roofs, using toughened and double glazed panels that provide further insulation, so that the room is comfortable and pleasant to use whatever the weather.
+A good sized oak frame garden room should be designed with insulated floors and roofs, using toughened and double glazed panels that provide further insulation, so that the room is comfortable and pleasant to use whatever the weather.